Phone: 020 8858 5497 Email: sao@sherington.greenwich.sch.uk

 Sherington Governing Body

 The Sherington governors share the enthusiasm and excitement for learning that pupils and staff have and are proud of Sherington’s outstanding achievements.
-We are committed to the Sherington vision of “Aspire, Believe, Create, Achieve” and between us we bring a wide variety of skills and experience to our role.
+We are committed to the Sherington vision of “Aspire Believe Create Achieve” and between us, we bring a wide variety of skills and experience to the role.

 To get in touch, you can email governors@sherington.greenwich.sch.uk, leave a message in the school office or catch us in the playground – questions, ideas, comments all welcome!
 (Please note that the first point of call for any issues relating specifically to your child is your child’s class teacher.)